Accident Forgiveness Insurance: How It Works & Is It Worth the Cost?

 • High-mileage commuters who spend more time on the road face statistically higher accident risk, making the added protection more valuable.

-• Progressive customers — their post-accident surcharge averages $658/year, making their forgiveness program one of the highest-value add-ons available.
+• Progressive customers — their post-accident surcharges can be among the highest of any major insurer, making their forgiveness program one of the highest-value add-ons available.

 Who Should Skip It?